 Marianne Riphagen, our Head of Studies Academic Core, recently wrote an opinion piece addressing the importance of diversity in (higher) education which was published in Folia.
 You can read the full article here.
 Unfortunately, it is only available in Dutch.

 Baldwin Series 2020-2021: The intersection of Race, Gender, Class, and the Nation

 In the upcoming year, AUC will host a series of lectures centring James Baldwin’s work.
 In the second lecture of this series, Dawn M Skorczewski will be discussing James Baldwin's "Stranger in the Village”.
-The lecture is on the 25 November, from 18:00 to 19:30, more information can be found here.
+The lecture is on the 25 November, from 18:00 to 19:30.

 STQ Project: Fair Access to Higher Education